ninest/holt-soundboard-web/README.md

 Since then, I've also created a subreddit, [r/holt_soundboard](reddit.com/r/holt_soundboard).
 It's small, but it's a community!

+## Built with
+- VueJS
+- NuxtJS
+- NuxtJS PWA module

+## Credits
+Please check out the Credits section of the [About page](https://holt-soundboard.github.io/about).

+## Contributing a sound
+To contribute a sound, you can either:
+1. Make a post on [r/holt_soundboard](reddit.com/r/holt_soundboard),
+2. Fill up the form on the [Suggest page](https://holt-soundboard.github.io/suggest), or
+3. Directly send me the file through [Firefox Send](https://send.firefox.com/).
+You can contact me on [Reddit](https://www.reddit.com/user/themindstorm).

 ## Build Setup
 If you are interested in running Holt Soundboard on your machine, download or fork the repository.
 ```